A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Stochastic MSCG

 In photonic crystals, the most widely used patterns are either dielectric circular rods in air or air holes in a dielectric slab \cite{joannopoulos2011photonic}.
-Ideally, all of these circular rods should have the same radius $R_0$.
-However, because of technological limitation at micro and nano scales, these circular rods are never perfectly round.
-In other words, there are a manufacturing tolerance/variability in the circular rods.
-We will assume that geometry variability is restricted to the radial direction and modeled as function of the angular coordinate $\alpha \in [0,\,2\pi]$ with a random field with covariance kernel described in \cite{chen2014comparison}.
-The geometry error is characterized through the following truncated Karhunen-Lo\`{e}ve expansion of the radius:
+Ideally, all of these circular structures would be circles and have the same radius $R_0$.
+However, because of technological limitations at micro and nano scales, they are never perfectly round.
+For this work, we focus on photonic crystals with circular shapes, and model only geometry variations in the radial direction, albeit more geometries and complex deformations can be easily accommodated within our framework.
+The assumptions and mapping used for the examples in this article are thoroughly described in \ref{ap:map}.